 International performing artist, author, and composer Dr. Tish Oney tours worldwide as a symphony pops and big band soloist, jazz vocalist, voice pedagogue, and musicologist.
 An avid arranger and composer, Oney has arranged several hundred pieces for jazz combo including contemporary jazz, Great American Songbook standards, and her originals.
 An esteemed conductor, she often works with professional, university, church or community choirs, vocal jazz ensembles, and solo singers as a guest clinician and master teacher.

 Tish produced her fifth major recording project in 2019–this time with John Chiodini (guitar), Chuck Berghofer (bass) and Ray Brinker (drums).
-This jazz album, The Best Part, is comprised of new original songs by contemporary jazz composers, including three never-released songs with lyrics by jazz diva Peggy Lee.
+This jazz album, The Best Part, is comprised of original songs by contemporary jazz composers in addition to three never-released songs with lyrics by jazz diva Peggy Lee.
 Each of Oney’s albums including Songs From the Heart, Sweet Youth, Dear Peg, and Forever Friend, were honored by the Recording Academy on the first-round Grammy ballot in several categories including “Song of the Year”, “Record of the Year”, “Album of the Year”, “Best Jazz Voice Album”, and “Best Improvised Solo”.

 Oney has performed and/or recorded with scores of renowned jazz artists and has headlined at hundreds of performance venues worldwide.
 She was featured as a big band/symphony soloist in the PBS-broadcast concert recorded at Galen Center in Los Angeles: “We Love Ella!
 A Tribute to the First Lady of Song.”
 She has performed as soloist with Detroit Symphony Orchestra, Rochester Philharmonic Orchestra, Williamsburg Symphony, Spartanburg Philharmonic Orchestra, Symphoria, the U.S. Army Jazz Ambassadors, Army Voices, Army Blues (Pershing’s Own), SC Bach Choir, North Carolina Baroque Orchestra, Greenville Chorale, Greenville Jazz Collective Big Band, and other outstanding ensembles.
 She has headlined at international jazz festivals, Las Vegas casinos, and major stages throughout the world.
 She has appeared as headlining performer at many jazz hotspots including The Jazz Bakery (Los Angeles), The Jazz Corner (Hilton Head Island), Feinstein’s at Loews Regency, and the off-Broadway Triad Theatre (New York).
 An experienced film, stage, and television actress, Oney imbues her live performances with dramatic power and warmth.